Kristina01111000/Drws_site/README.md

 - fine tune new button, side bar description
 - added 4 element story video in sidebar
 	- fine tune side bar description

+next call:
+- where does he want the log out section? on header and right sidebar remove one?